-Controller Hostname/IP Enter the hostname or IP address of the controller which will be used as the Controller URL in the notification email for resetting your controller password.
-You can keep it default and IP address recognized by the controller will be used as the Controller URL.
-Auto Refresh IP (Only for hardware controller) Enable the feature and the hardware controller will refresh its IP address automatically.
-HTTPS Port for Controller Management Specify the HTTPS port used by the controller for management.
-After setting the port, you can visit https://[Omada Controller Host's IP address or URL]:[Port] to log in to the Omada Controller.
+HTTP Port for Controller Management Specify the HTTP port used by the controller for management.
+After setting the port, you can visit https://[Omada Controller Host's IP address or URL]:[HTTP Port] to log in to the Omada Controller.
 HTTPS Port for Portal Specify the HTTPS port used by the controller for Portal.

-HTTP Port for Portal

-Specify the HTTP port used by the controller for Portal.
+HTTP Port for Portal Specify the HTTP port used by the controller for Portal.

-✤ 5.2 Manage Your Controller Remotely via Cloud Access
+✤ 5.
+2 Manage Your Controller Remotely via Cloud Access